-Kiwis and Aussies typically enjoy easy transit between Australia and New Zealand, but with the world in flux, and our holidays up in the air, we’re all wondering when things will start up again.
+Kiwis and Aussies typically enjoy easy transit between Australia and New Zealand, but with the world in flux, and our holidays up in the air, it’s hard to know what the current travel restrictions are.
 If you, like many of us, are thinking ‘when can I travel to New Zealand again?’ then read on.
-We’ve gone through all the official guidelines to find the answers for you.
+In this guide, we’ll cover the latest trans-Tasman travel bubble advice.

-This article was last updated on 29 September 2020, and was correct at time of writing.
-For the latest information, check our travel restrictions page which is updated daily
+This article was last updated on 2 August 2021, and was correct at time of writing.
+For the latest information, check official government advice at Smartraveller.gov.au.

 When can I travel to New Zealand?